“The two enemies of human happiness are pain and boredom.” – Arthur Schopenhauer

 - Curl up under a soft blanket with a cup of tea and an easy book.

-- Do crafts work: draw, string beads into a bracelet or have a go at knitting.
+- Do crafts work: string beads into a bracelet, have a go at knitting or try painting by numbers.

 - Give yourself a soothing foot massage.